CaterpyOwO/mjsr/README.md

 requestAnimationFrame(frame);
 ```

-All objects in the `scene` array should have at least four properties:
+All objects in the `scene` array should have at these four properties:

--   `coords` - The coordinatese of the object in model space.
+-   `coords` - The coordinates of the object in model space.
 Should be an array with three elements: `[x, y, z]`
+-   `primitive` - The primitive type which should be drawn: "triangles" | "lines" | "points"
 -   `verts` - The vertices of the object in model space.
 Should be an array of arrays with three elements: `[x, y, z]`
+-   `colours` - The colours of the faces of the object.
+Should be an array of HEX colours.

+In case of `triangles` you should also include:

 -   `faces ` - The faces of the object.
 Should be an array of arrays with four elements: `[i1, i2, i3, c]`, where
     -   `i1`, `i2`, and `i3` are the indices of the vertices of the triangle.
     -   `c` is the index of the colour in the `colours` array.

+In case of `lines` you should include:

--   `colours` - The colours of the faces of the object.
-Should be an array of HEX colours.
+-   `edges ` - The edges of the object.
+Should be an array of arrays with three elements: `[i1, i2, c]`, where
+    -   `i1`, `i2` are the indices of the vertices of the line.
+    -   `c` is the index of the colour in the `colours` array.

+While in case of `points` no other properties are required, although each element of the `verts` array should have an additional property:

+-   `verts` - The vertices of the object in model space.
+Should be an array of arrays with three elements: `[x, y, z, c]`, where
+    -   `x`, `y`, and `z` are the coordinates of the vertex.
+    -   `c` is the index of the colour in the `colours` array.

 ## An example object